Education & Events

 Location: In-Person, Northgate/Haller Lake

 Bio: Jordan is a Seattle-based psychotherapist, group facilitator and executive coach who has been in private practice since 2015.
-He has a Master's degree in Integral Counseling Psychology from the California Institute of Integral Studies (2010) and is a graduate of the Executive Development Program from the UW Foster School of Business (2022).
-He has extensive training and practice working with groups, teens, couples and families, and has extensive training and practice in CIMBS (Complex Integration of multiple Brain Systems), T-Group, Modern Analytic, and other relational, somatic, and psychodynamic approaches to growth and healing.
-His therapeutic style is warm and engaged and is informed by his diverse experiences of being a boxer, Buddhist monk, business owner, Army intelligence analyst, Arabic linguist, father, yoga teacher and musician.
-Jordan is a cis-gendered white man with a personal interest in the larger historic, cultural, and systemic influences which visibly and invisibly shape and contextualize the work that we as patients-clients and healers do together.
+He has a Master's degree in Integral Counseling Psychology from the California Institute of Integral Studies (2010), is an AGPA Certified Group Psychotherapist, Certified CIMBS therapist (Complex Integration of Multiple Brain Systems), and is a graduate of the Executive Development Program from the UW Foster School of Business.
+His dynamic and eclectic approach is informed by his diverse experiences of being a boxer, Buddhist monk, business owner, Army intelligence analyst, Arabic linguist, father, yoga teacher and musician.

 FAQs